-CPJ Field is a funeral director.
+CPJ Field is a funeral director who wanted to bring a touch of life to their website.
 Yep – this was always going to be a project to remember.

 The client really set a high standard in terms of ambition and brand voice, giving me free rein to set them apart from the industry standard online.
 They didn't want to be another overly-solemn, down-in-the-dumps funeral director.
 They wanted to stand for something positive.

-To date, they remain one of the most ambitious, creative, and all-round exceptional
+To date, they remain one of the most ambitious and creative

 clients I've had the pleasure of working with.

 In their recent brand work and site design, CPJ Field had already started to set themselves apart from other funeral directors by embracing positivity – something that's not easy to do in their line of work.
 My job was to bring the same ambition to the copy.